USS Honolulu Survivor Charles Mitchell

 After the war ended, Mitchell was discharged and left with multiple injuries, including double vision from shrapnel in his eye.
 Mitchell made it a point to attend several Pearl Harbor reunions.
 During one, he met Mitsuo Fuchida, the lead Japanese pilot of the Pearl Harbor attack.

-Right up until his death, Mitchell continued to serve his country by spreading his story of the Pearl Harbor attack, helping to ensure the nation never forgets.
+Right up until his death, Charles Mitchell continued to serve his country by spreading his story of the Pearl Harbor attack, helping to ensure the nation never forgets.

-More about the attack on Pearl Harbor and stories about men like Mitchell can be found at the World War II Valor in the Pacific National Monument at Pearl Harbor.
+More about the attack on Pearl Harbor and stories about men like Charles Mitchell can be found at the World War II Valor in the Pacific National Monument at Pearl Harbor.
 A walk through the Pearl Harbor Visitor Center is a step back in time, as the exhibits on display unfold the history of Pearl Harbor and World War II, giving more power to the stories that men like Mitchell spent much of their lives telling.